MIMIC: Masked Image Modeling with Image Correspondences: Introduction

-We mine two datasets: \datasetsmall\ and \datasetlarge, and show that they effectively train useful self-supervised (MAE and CroCo) representations when compared to \baseline.
-Our experiments show the following: First, representations from \datasetlarge\ outperform those trained using \baseline\ on multiple downstream tasks: depth estimation (NYUv2~\cite{Silberman:ECCV12}), semantic segmentation (ADE20K~\cite{zhou2019semantic}), surface normals (Taskonomy~\cite{taskonomy2018}), and pose estimation (MSCOCO~\cite{lin2014microsoft}).
-Second, using CroCo, we outperform both when representations are frozen as well as when the encoders are fine-tuned end-to-end for individual downstream tasks.
-Third, larger pretraining datasets (\datasetlarge $>$ \datasetsmall) significantly improve performance, which is promising since our curation method can arbitrarily scale to produce even larger datasets.
-Fourth, performance on downstream tasks improves with more pretraining epochs.
-Fifth, we consistently perform better in few-shot experiments.
-Sixth, since we don't make any assumptions about the videos we mine from, we can mine from object-centric videos and perform better on ImageNet-1K\cite{deng2009imagenet} linear probing.
-Finally, the decoder that is usually discarded after masked image modeling produces better quality reconstructions when trained on \datasetlarge.
+We experiment with two scales: \datasetsmall\ and \datasetlarge, and show that they effectively train useful self-supervised (MAE and CroCo) representations when compared to \baseline.
+Our experiments show the following: Most importantly, representations learned from \datasetlarge, our automatically generated dataset, outperform those trained using ImageNet-1K~\cite{deng2009imagenet}, an expensive human-labeled dataset on dense geometric tasks: depth estimation (NYUv2~\citep{Silberman:ECCV12}) and surface normals (Taskonomy~\citep{taskonomy2018}); Second, \method\ also trains better representations than \baseline~\cite{weinzaepfel2022croco}, a baseline automatically generated dataset, on both dense geometric tasks, such as depth estimation (NYUv2) and surface normal prediction (Taskonomy), as well as on dense object-related tasks, such as semantic segmentation (ADE20K~\citep{zhou2019semantic}) and pose estimation (MSCOCO~\citep{lin2014microsoft}).
+Third, larger pretraining dataset (\datasetlarge $>$ \datasetsmall) significantly improves performance, which is promising since our curation method can arbitrarily scale to produce even larger datasets.
+Finally, our representations demonstrate better few-shot performance on depth estimation (NYUv2) and semantic segmentation (ADE20K).